Legal Contracts: Everything You Need to Know

 If you have a specific time in mind, it's always good to specify an expiration date.
 That way it's clear that a decision needs to be made in a timely manner.

 Any time an offer has been made but not yet accepted, the person or business making the offer can change the terms or complete revoke it.

 If you need help with legal contracts, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.